markwhittaker/GCP-Test/README.md

 # gcloud compute firewall-rules update [k8s-fw-rulename] --source-ranges=[mypublicip]/32
 ```

-Now you (and you alone) should be able to visit the website instance.
+Now you (and you alone) should be able to visit the website instance using the external IP provisioned on port 80.